Skip to content

 Ellipsis

-The maximum algo balance an account can have in the agreement round to receive block payouts in the proposal round.
+The maximum balance an account can have in the agreement round to receive block payouts in the proposal round.
 Min AVM version: 11

 payouts_min_balance : Final[algopy.UInt64]